postsharp/Metalama.Documentation/content/conceptual/sdk/aspect-weavers.md

 When you assign an aspect weaver to an aspect class, Metalama bypasses the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method to implement the aspect and instead calls the aspect weaver.

-Unlike normal aspects, weaver-based aspects:
+> [!WARNING]
+> The use of weaver-based aspects is generally discouraged:

-* Are significantly more complex to implement;
+> * They are significantly more complex to implement, are worse integrated with the IDEs
-* May significantly impact compilation performance, particularly when many are in use.
+> * They have a significant performance impact, particularly when many are in use.

 ## Creating a weaver-based aspect